 Track 10: Benett Kessler, Sierra Wave Media

 Benett Kessler is a broadcast journalist who has been reporting in the Owens Valley for over 37 years.
-She is the owner and operator of Sierra Wave Media, which includes KRSW FM, cable television Channel 33 serving Inyo and Mono Counties, and Sierrawave.net online.
+She is the owner and operator of Sierra Wave Media, which includes KRSW FM and cable television Channel 33, serving Inyo and Mono Counties with Sierrawave.net online.

-Originally from Ohio, Benett traveled out west when she was 26 years old after graduating from University of Chicago.
-By accident or perhaps fate, she ended up in the Eastern Sierra.
-There, she met local newsman John Heston and began collaboratively reporting with him in the early 1970s on local broadcast news features with a specific interest in issues related to LADWP operations and policies in the Owens Valley.
-Their reportage was increasingly focused on concerns related to the intensified groundwater pumping that the department was conducting throughout the valley to fill their recently completed second aqueduct.
+Originally from Ohio, Kessler traveled out west after graduating from University of Chicago.
+By accident or perhaps fate, Bennet ended up in California’s Eastern Sierra by age 26.
+In the early 1970s, she met local newsman John Heston, learned the trade and began to collaboratively report with him on local broadcast news features with a specific interest in issues related to LADWP operations and its policies within the Owens Valley.
+Their reportage was increasingly focused on concerns related to the intensified groundwater pumping that the department was conducting throughout the valley after the second aqueduct completed in 1970.
 By 1976, Kessler and Heston had formed the Eastern Sierra News Service and began producing the first daily radio show in the region out of Heston’s home in Independence, CA.

-Although John Heston is no longer at Sierra Wave Media—he passed away in 2007 at age 78 from a long battle with lung cancer and associated conditions; Keesler remains a vigilant and politically active presence with her continued detailed reporting in the Owens Valley.
+Although John Heston is no longer at Sierra Wave Media—he passed in 2007 at age 78 from a long battle with lung cancer; Kessler remains a vigilant and politically active presence in the community with her continued detailed reporting in the Owens Valley.
 Listen to her newscasts or read her column online at: www.sierrawave.net.